 Once your blind flailing is successfully accomplished, you’re rewarded with full-on remote access:

 Now, as the note says, you are in charge of your own destiny: you can switch between remote (internet) and local (WLAN) control with impunity.
 Quite why you need to do this is beyond me: even the iPhone’s highly restrictive APIs let you determine whether you’re on your home WLAN or not (hint to any LightwaveRF iOS developers reading this: System Configuration!
 Reachability!)

-Once you’ve activated remote mode, your home screen and device screens earn an extra green “Roaming” badge done in some dreadful Comic Sans-esque cheery font (and while I’m on that subject, No Lightwave, no!), and everything works pretty much as normal, it just takes that bit longer, and the app holds your hand the whole time lest anything startle you:
+Once you’ve activated remote mode, your home screen and device screens earn an extra green “Roaming” badge done in some dreadful Comic Sans-esque cheery font, and everything works pretty much as normal, it just takes that bit longer, and the app holds your hand the whole time lest anything startle you:

 The reason this takes a while is because of the ‘phone home’ design – you’re not communicating with your WifiLink directly over the internet, you’re communicating with the LightwaveRF server, which passes the message on to your WifiLink on your behalf.
 In other words, if lightwaverf.com goes down, then so do you.
 On the plus side, it allows them to add new features to the online web-paged based control system (of which, more shortly) without uploading new firmware to all the WifiLinks out there.
 And before you ask, no the WifiLink does not run a local website so that you can control stuff from other devices on your LAN, although this is sure to be available shortly by one means or another.